turinglabsorg/datahub-learn/network-documentation/polkadot/polkadot-blockchain-terms.md

 ## **Introduction**

 Polkadot allows blockchains and applications to come together and work with each other in parallel.
 To have a decentralized web, an internet of interoperable blockchains is key. **A sharded blockchain protocol.** Polkadot considers itself to be a next-generation blockchain, or better yet, a foundational network layer that will truly drive the "web 3.0 vision" to create a unified network of specialized, self-governed, optimal blockchains that work together via interoperability.
-Polkadot offers scalability through its shared model, where blockchains that used to operate in isolation can take advantage of the Polkadot architecture to have eliminate bottlenecks and network traffic.
+Polkadot offers scalability through its shared model, where blockchains that used to operate in isolation can take advantage of the Polkadot architecture to eliminate bottlenecks and network traffic.

 ![](../../.gitbook/assets/polkadot-graphic.jpg)

-Bitcoin gave us the first real concept of a money protocol; a blockchain that is now great at being a store of value.
+Bitcoin gave us the first real concept of a money protocol; a blockchain that is now generally accepted at being a store of value.
 Ethereum extended this idea to, well, almost anything - creating the next wave of new finance and allowing us to develop real-world applications on-chain through smart contracts.
-Polkadot aims to bring these blockchains together, along with many others, while supporting web 3.0 protocols and key blockchain features on-chain - acting as an infrastructure for infrastructures.
+Polkadot aims to bring these blockchains together, along with many others, while supporting web 3.0 protocols and other key blockchain features on-chain - acting as an infrastructure for infrastructures.

 This guide will outline key blockchain concepts through the eyes of Polkadot by creating distinctions and drawing conclusions for each concept.
 Namely, the focus will be on smart contracts, parachains, parathreads, and decentralized applications.
-The differences between common blockchain concepts within the Polkadot ecosystem can be best understood by appreciating Polkadot's vision to act as a foundational layer for web 3.0 protocols and allows for arbitrary data \(not just tokens\) to be transferred across blockchains.
+The differences between common blockchain concepts within the Polkadot ecosystem can be best understood by appreciating Polkadot's vision to act as a foundational layer for web 3.0 protocols, that allows for arbitrary data \(not just tokens\) to be transferred across blockchains.

 This is done through _true interoperability_, _pooled security_, _heterogeneous chains_ and _thought-through governance_.